What is dry skin?

 - Olive Repair Cream will assist to maintain your skin’s essential hydration levels.
 Containing Olive Squalene and Jojoba Oil, Olive Repair Cream is designed to provide the skin with long lasting hydration and protection from the drying winter elements.
 Also featuring Aloe Vera, Chamomile, and Calendula, the rich cream also assists to calm any existing irritation and soothe dry skin.

-- For the body – use the 5 in 1 Phytobody Wash or the Olive Cleansing Bar, and follow through with the Olive Hand and Body Cream – or if you prefer an oil, the Nourishing Body Oil has a blend of protective oils that wrap your skin in nourishment.
+- For the body – use the Phytobody Wash or the Olive Cleansing Bar, and follow through with the Olive Hand and Body Cream – or if you prefer an oil, the Nourishing Body Oil has a blend of protective oils that wrap your skin in nourishment.